modrinth/docs/docs/modpacks/playing_modpacks.md

 ### X Minecraft Launcher (XMCL)

-X Minecraft Launcher (XMCL) is an open source Minecraft launcher manages the mods & other resources via instances model similar to MultiMC.
+X Minecraft Launcher (XMCL) is an open source Minecraft launcher which provides a disk efficient way to manage massive mods and other resources similarly to MultiMC.

 You can find the Modrinth tab on the side bar of the Launcher.

-You need to switch the Mod to Modpack in the dropdown on the top:
+To download modpacks, switch to Modpack in the dropdown on the top:

 ![Home](../../static/img/tutorial/xmcl-modrinth-home.png)

-Click the project card and go to the `VERSIONS` tab.
-Click download button in the `VERSIONS` tab, or click `Install` button on the right to install.
+Click the project card and go to the `Versions` tab.
+Click the download button in the `Versions` tab or click the `Install` button on the right.

 ![Project](../../static/img/tutorial/xmcl-modrinth-project.png)

-Once the download is finished, it will show a snackbar asking you to create a new instance.
-Click the `>` button to open the creation dialog.
+Once the download is finished, ask whether you want to create a new instance.
+Click the `>` button to open the creation dialog.button to open the creation dialog.

 ![Notification](../../static/img/tutorial/xmcl-modrinth-notification.png)